 Imperialism vs Colonialism

 Edward Said sees imperialism as a system with a dominant country (the imperial center) and a subordinate one (the periphery).

 He believes imperialism is about controlling and influencing these places, not just through government actions but also through cultural and ideological ways.
-It means the powerful country shapes how people think and act in the other country.
+It means that a powerful country shapes how people think and act in other countries.

 Imperialism is the process of establishing and maintaining an empire.
 It is when a country extends its power by acquiring territories or influencing other countries through diplomacy or military force.

-In imperialism, the powerful country takes control over other areas, usually to take their resources or to have more political power.
+In imperialism, the powerful country controls other areas, usually to take their resources or have more political power.

 It can happen through military force, or sometimes, the powerful country can have so much influence over the weaker one that it can control it without force.

 Historically, European countries like Britain and France had empires with colonies worldwide.
-They would take valuable things like spices, gold, or labor from these places.
+They would take valuable things like spices, gold, or labour from these places.

+Imperialism vs Colonialism